ShGanesh/CardsAgainstHumanity-Automated/README.md

 Additional failiures shall lead to the **Card Czar** accepting different genera, which shall be left to the descretion of other players.

 ## Installation
-Download the .py file and the two .txt files (present in the main folder) and move them into the same directory/folder.
+Download the latest .py file and the two .txt files (present in the main folder) and move them into the same directory/folder.
 Run the .py file.